 Local governments can help promote markets for recycled aggregate because they are large purchasers of aggregate and other road construction products.
-Some communities are taking steps to promote recycled aggregate, including the following:
+Some communities, such as the City of Los Angeles, the City of Modesto, the City of Palo Alto, and Butte County are taking steps to promote recycled aggregate.